 Create posts that are short, focused and snackable.
 Develop content ideas that incorporate Top 5 lists, bullet points with tips, or strong graphics.
 These organizational strategies make your blog posts easier to read and provide diversity within your blog content.

 4. Diversify Your Posts

-Diversity is key as you try to maintain your readers’ interest.
+Diversity is key as you try to maintain your readers' interest.
 Start by diversifying your posts.
 Think about all of the different sorts of tenants you have.
 What are their different interests?
 How do they engage with your blog?
-What problems, concerns, tips, or tricks can you give them that are unique to their situation?
-Some of you posts should ask your readers questions, while other post can share infographics or local topics of interest.
+What problems, concerns, tips, or tricks can you give them that is unique to their situation?
+Some of you posts should ask your readers questions, while other posts can share infographics or local topics of interest.

 5. Feel Free to Ask

 Everyone has an opinion, and some of the best ideas for your next blog can come from your readers.
 If you're feeling fresh out of possible blog posts ideas, talk with your audience.
 You can do this informally through discussions with tenants, or engage with your audience via social media and blog post polls to help ensure your posts are hitting the mark.

 6. How Often Should You Post?

 Contrary to many popular opinions, you don't need to blog every day in order to have a successful property management blog.
 It's important to give yourself time as you think about blog ideas.
 “In my opinion, many bloggers post their thoughts too quickly and don’t allow their ideas to develop to a point where they are unique and useful enough to reach their potential.”
 Darren Rowse, Problogger One to three well-thought-out blog posts per week will draw in more traffic than seven short and poorly-written posts.
 If you must choose, go for quality over quantity.